dmhacker/drsh/README.md

 There are several important reasons why you should not use this in a real world setting:
 * drsh assumes that all clients & servers connecting to one Redis instance are mutually trusted.
-That is, one user won't attempt to interfere with traffic sent by another node.
+That is, if a user joins a Redis instance, they can freely log on to any server connected to the same Redis node.
 * drsh tries to implement forward secrecy using the Diffie-Helman key exchange and to encrypt messages using the ChaCha20-Poly1305 AEAD cipher.
-However, I cannot objectively guarantee that my implementation is cryptographically secure.
+However, I cannot guarantee that my implementation is cryptographically secure.
-* There are significant performance losses associated with routing packets through an intermediary rather than going with a direct route.
+* There are significant performance losses associated with routing packets through an intermediary rather than through a direct route.

-Hopefully, as the project matures, these concerns will be addressed by additional improvements and bug fixes.
+As the project matures, these concerns will be addressed by additional improvements and bug fixes.